logo

 Step 2: Be interviewed by a school leader or panel.

-If your application is selected by the school, you may be asked to attend an interview.
+If the school selects your application, you may be asked to attend an interview.
 The interview process may include a written evaluation or test and/or a teaching presentation to demonstrate teaching skills.

 Step 3: Complete the hiring process.